 Other Forms of DR in MISO.
-Most other DR capacity comes from interruptible load programs for large industrial customers.
+Most other DR capacity in MISO are registered as LMRs, comprised of interruptible load programs registered or BTMG.
 Enrollment typically requires minimum amounts of reduction in load and a minimum level of peak demand.
 In an interruptible load program, customers agree to reduce consumption by or to a predetermined level in exchange for a small, per-kWh reduction in their fixed rate.
 MISO does not directly control this load.
 Therefore, such programs are ultimately voluntary, although penalties exist for noncompliance.
-Direct Load Control (DLC) programs targeting residential and small commercial and industrial customers.
+Direct Load Control (DLC) programs also exist that target residential and small commercial and industrial customers.
 In the event of a contingency, the LSE manually reduces the load of this equipment to a predetermined level.
+LMRs allow MISO to directly curtail load in specified emergency conditions.
+LMRs is requires the declaration of a NERC Energy Emergency Alert level 2 or 3 event.

-EDRs allow MISO to directly curtail load in specified emergency conditions if DRR is dispatched in the ancillary services market and LSE-administered DR programs are unable to meet demand under non-emergency conditions.
-EDR is supplementary to existing DR initiatives and requires the declaration of a NERC Energy Emergency Alert level 2 or 3 event.
-Resources that do not qualify as DRR are still eligible to reduce load and be compensated as EDRs.
-EDR offers are submitted on a day-ahead basis.
+LMRs can also register as Emergency Demand Response resources (EDRs), which participates differently than LMRs.
+EDR submit offers on a day-ahead basis.
 During emergency conditions, MISO selects offers in economic merit-order based on the offered curtailment prices up to a \$3,500-per-MWh LMP cap.
 EDR participants who curtail their demand are compensated at the greater of the prevailing real-time LMP or the offer costs (including shut down costs) for the amount of verifiable demand reduction provided.
 EDR resources can set price as of the March 1, 2015, go-live of ELMP.